|This is an unofficial version.

 (b) the deputy ministers of the departments whose ministers are responsible for administering

-(i) The Child and Family Services Act,
+(i) The Child and Family Services Act, and

 (iii) The Poverty Reduction Strategy Act; and